Alok Vaid-Menon: Performance

 They challenge Western rationalism and an emphasis on reductive categories and instead insist on the complexity and enormity of everyone and everything.
 They want to create work and ways of relating to each other that are less about being understood, and more about being felt.
 They believe that art is one of the places we can come closest to approximating truth.
 In an interview with the Chicago Tribune they write, "The problem with a category is that you reduce something as celestial as a human being into a word.
 Words only approximate truth, and art is where we go when we actually want truth.
 In “Trans Self-Imaging Praxis, Decolonizing Photography, and the Work of Alok Vaid-Menon,” Ace Lehner explains that there is so much to the non-binary world of art then what meets the eyes.
 “As an identity and an analytic, trans offers a compelling challenge to photographic discourse” (page.1).
 The artist Alok Vaid-Menon has featured many trans people in their artwork; Vaid-Menon explains that it can be hard to exemplify gender through a piece of art, however, they have done the most to overcome this obstacle and it can be seen through their work.
-However, Vaid-Menon does not only portray their work through photography, but they also write, design clothing a clothing line, and create videos explaining and encouraging others.
-Vaid-Menon has also been featured in: ““Beauty Always Recognizes Itself”: A Roundtable on Sins Invalid” by Patricia Berne, Jamal T. Lewis et al. In this journal article, each artist reflects on what beauty, injustice, discrimination, and how it has impacted their artwork.
+However, Vaid-Menon does not only portray their work through photography, but they also write, design clothing, and create videos explaining and encouraging others.
+Vaid-Menon has also been featured in: "Beauty Always Recognizes Itself: A Roundtable on Sins Invalid" by Patricia Berne, Jamal T. Lewis et al. In this journal article, each artist reflects on what beauty, injustice, discrimination, and how it has impacted their artwork.
 Vaid-Menon mentions that, “As a gender non-conforming, transfeminine person, I am often told that I am ugly…” (page.
 242).
 They have since then chosen to challenge their artwork to display these issues, however, to step out and do this there needs to be support, even in the LGBTQ+ community.

 Vaid-Menon asserts that beauty can be a cruel arrangement of rules that must be followed.
 In “Fashion's Genderless Future”, Vaid-Menon examines what needs to be done to normalize respect for non-binary and LGBTQ+ fashion and “degender the fashion community” (Menon, M.10:00 min), making gender neutrality in fashion about creating possibility and not all about gender.
-Valid-Menon has also written a book of reasons why people should view gender as more than the traditional black and white.
+Vaid-Menon has also written a book of reasons why people should view gender as more than the traditional black and white.
 In “Beyond the Gender Binary”, they state, “The gender binary is cultural belief that there are only two distinct and opposite genders: man and woman.
 This belief is upheld by a system of power that exists to create conflict and division, not to celebrate creativity and diversity” (page.1).
-Vaid-Menon focuses and points out the many flaws that are consistently in the thoughts of people around the world.
-Their main goal is to transform and challenge a person to see beyond man and female genders.
+Vaid-Menon's main goal is to transform and challenge people to see beyond male and female genders.